jccuevas/cpp-docs.es-es/docs/cppcx/platform-string-class.md

 ### <a name="return-value"></a>Valor devuelto

-El número de caracteres actual `String` objeto.
+Número de caracteres del objeto de `String` actual.

 ### <a name="remarks"></a>Comentarios